anoobsa/TURTLE-ROAD-CROSSING-GAME/README.md

 How to run?

 Step 1: Download the entire code.
 Step 2: Use pycharm or visual studio code to open these files.
 Step 3: Run the main file to run the program.

-How to control the Paddles?
+How to control the Turtle?

-Use arrow keys to control the Right paddle:

-↑ -Move Right paddle Upwards
-↓ -Move Right paddle Downwards
-Use alphabet keys to control the Left paddle:(make sure caps lock is off)

-'W' -Move Left paddle Upwards
-'S' -Move Left paddle Downwards
 Note:
+The turtle can only move forward at a distance of 10 Paces.

+Use arrow keys to control the Turtle:

+↑ -Move Upwards

+Note:

-1.If turtle module is not present in your code runnning platform,then install turtle module and rerun the code.(Pycharm contains inbuilt turtle module) 2.
-Dont run the files separtely.
+1.If turtle module is not present in your code runnning platform,then install turtle module and rerun the code.(Pycharm contains inbuilt turtle module)
+2. Dont run the files separtely.
 Run the MAIN file alone.

 About the Game: